francma/everforest-jetbrains/README.md

 ## Current status

 Only a few languages are supported.
-Expect broken syntax highlighting if you don't use language from the list below.
+Expect broken syntax highlighting if you don't use the programming languages from the list below.

 - C
 - C++